Our Teachers

 Piano Instructor Jonathan Lucas

-Jonathan Lucas-Piano
+Jonathan Lucas-Piano & Music Theory

 Jonathan lucas has been playing piano since the age of seven, and teaching for the past six years in eastern Los Angeles.
 Jonathan is a graduate from the Interlochen Arts Academy and the University of Michigan where he studied jazz and